 We’ve come to think about the Internet as an ethereal, cord-free thing that works through the air.
 On the contrary, even in 2019, we are heavily dependent on physical land and submarine data cables that connect humanity with each other from Spitsbergen, Norway to Tierra del Fuego, Argentina – and everything in between.

 So if the majority of your customer base is in the UK, it’s not a good idea to host a website in the US and vice versa.
-Look for a UK-based Magento web hosting provider, this will make your store faster for all European customers.
+Look for UK-based Magento web hosting, this will make your store faster for all European customers.

 If your target audience is so diverse that you can’t determine which location is best, choose the data center closest to the majority of your customers.
 Install a CDN service to partially mitigate higher ping for everybody else.

 If you can choose between a large connection hub such as London or a small regional data center, go with the hub.
-It will offer better connectivity to every other place in the world which will translate into shorter server response and better user experience.
+It will offer better connectivity to every other place in the world and translate into shorter server responses and a better user experience.

 So even though you might have your personal favorites, some setups simply excel in certain workflows.

 Shopping online, your customers need to be sure you offer them the best security options.
-When they share with you their credit card details, your business becomes responsible for safe reception, processing, and storage of this data.
+When they share with you their credit card details, your business becomes responsible for Magento payment security. reception, processing, and storage of this data.

-Sharing computing power and RAM with other websites will make Magento excruciatingly slow.
+Sharing computing power and RAM with other websites will make the platform excruciatingly slow despite all of your Magento backend optimization efforts.
 The cost savings are not worth it: losing customers and potential sales to a slow website will cost you more in the long run than breaking the piggy bank and paying top dollar for a decent Magento hosting solution.